EarthstormSoftware/EliteFIPServer/README.md

 Elite FIP Server no longer restricts users to a single Matric Client device - all connected Matric clients will receive game state updates

-### Immediate Start
-In the 'Settings' panel the Immediate Start option determines if the server will connect to Matric and start parsing game files immediately after it is started.
-This is the default.
-You can start and stop the processing of data manually with the buttom in the main screen.

 ### Enable Logging
 In the 'Settings' panel the Enable Logging option will enable or disable logging.
 By default logging is turned off.
 When enabled, the log is located in the User AppData\Roaming\EliteFIPServer folder.
 For example: c:\Users\MyUserName\AppData\Roaming\EliteFIPServer

+### Autostart Matric Integration
+**Not recommended** The Settings tab allows Matric Integration to be enabled when Elite FIP server starts.
+This should only be enabled if you always start Matric before starting Elite FIP Server.
+See Known issues for further information.

-### Enable Panel Server
+### Autostart Panel Server
+The Settings tab allows the Panel Server  to be enabled when Elite FIP server starts.
 See [Panel server](EliteFIPServer/PanelServer.md) for more information

 ### Enable Custom Button Text
 To have Elite FIP server change button text when game state changes, you have to update the ButtonTextConfig.json file in the same folder